-Here's a cool tale about a nuclear energy-produced mutant...
+Here's a cool, never-reprinted tale about a nuclear energy-created mutant...

 ...linked to the bombing of Hirsohima in 1945.